 We visit the southern tip of the island in the hope of picking up some movements of seabirds, but find the sea to be largely empty.

-We spend the night in a little hotel in Hilf to have some time to discuss and work on our presentation for 2 Feb to Shell, the Ministry of Environment and Climate Affairs, Environment Society Oman and other invitees.
+We spend the night in a little hotel in Hilf to have some time to discuss and work on our presentation to the Ministry of Environment and Climate Affairs, Environment Society Oman and other invitees.
 We have a lot of information and some recommendations and ideas to share!

 In the morning of 1 Feb, before heading to the boat back to Shannah, we make an early morning visit to a little bit of wooded vegetation close to the desalination plant where a little freshwater stream attracts a nice assembly of birds: Green Sandpiper, Wood Sandpiper, Common Sandpiper, Common Snipe, Night Heron, Kingfisher, Grey Wagtail and singing Chiffchaff.